Eltaf-azizi/FitAgent/README.md

 ## Usage
 1. Access the web interface at http://localhost:5000

-2. Register a new account or login
+2. Register a new account or log in

 3. Interact with the chat agent to: